How to start a podcast at UC Berkeley

 Transcription services:

-• I use Trint (starts at $48/month) to transcribe my interviews for Berkeley Voices.
+I use Trint to transcribe my interviews for Berkeley Voices.
 It’s pretty accurate, has time stamps, allows multiple team members to join and makes it easy to find specific phrases when I’m writing a script.

-• It’s also an option to use 3PlayMedia ($2.25/minute or lower, if you buy a bigger package) to have audio and video transcribed.
+It’s also an option to use 3PlayMedia to have audio and video transcribed.
 It’s a UC-wide captioning vendor.

 Here are some of the directories to which I’ve submitted Berkeley Voices and Berkeley Talks.
-Our podcasts are on many more directories, but I like these because they refresh RSS feeds the most frequently, and they look and work the best.
-Most hosting sites also automatically submit your podcast to certain directories.
+Our podcasts are on many more, but I like these podcast listening apps because they refresh RSS feeds the most frequently, and they look and work the best.
+Most hosting sites also automatically submit your podcast to some directories.

 Promotion

-I am the first to admit, I struggle at promoting our podcasts.
-It’s tricky, especially when there are so many podcasts out there.
-But here’s some advice that I heard recently that I plan to follow:
+I am the first to admit: I struggle at promoting our podcasts.
+It’s tricky, especially when there are so many podcasts out there and we don’t have funding for promotion.

 1) Get mentioned in other people’s podcasts